-- For a capacity density of 8.1 MW km-2, the basin-integrated total generation is 24 layout-integrated AEP is ~27% larger for a layout of 15 MW turbines than for 5 MW turbinesand the relative impact of wake effects is smaller.
-This can be explained by the.
-This difference is linked to the layout-integrated capacity factor being considerably larger when using taller, 15 MW turbines because of the increase of the wind resource with height (5460%) and a wider rated section in the power curve for the IEA 15 MW turbine (46 lower rated wind speed (40%).
-The use of 15 MW turbines compensates ~37% of the wake losses recorded in the NREL8.1 simulation.

-- Under dominant wind directions with dense wind farm clustering, the wind resource is strongly reduced due to inter-farm wakes.
-Assuming 15 MW turbines, the absolute reductions of in the capacity factor at the upwind edge of wind farms range from 3% to \$17% for a capacity density of 3.5 MW km-2 depending on the degree of clustering and the size of the upwind farms.
-For a capacity density of 8.1 MW km-2 this ranges from 5% to 2030% and for 10 MW km-2 from 5% to 2333%. - Assuming a projected, future wind farm layout with 15 MW turbines, increases of the capacity density of the wind farms lead to strong efficiency reductions.
-The layout-integrated capacity factor is 10% lower for a 10 reduces from 51.8% for a 3.5 MW km-2 capacity density than for a 3.5 to 38.2% for a 10 MW km-2 capacity density, due to the intensification of intra- and inter-farm wake losses. - The relative impact of wake effects on the wind resource is strongest Wind farm wake effects play an important role for all considered atmospheric stability classes, even if the impact is a bit smaller for unstable conditions.
-Under strongly waked wind directions, the low capacity factors (20-30%) under stable conditions with a BRN larger than (R_B > 0.25, as the wind speeds largely coincide with the steep ramp of the power curve.
-These are the lowest resource periods for which a halving of the capacity factor is possible under strongly disturbed wind directions.
-While), can be further reduced to well below 10%, thereby nearly completely halting the production of some of the simulated wind farms.
-Although these results are possibly impacted by the negative model bias that was found for stable stratification, it is expected that the general tendency towards a stronger relative this large impact under stable conditions still holds.
+- For a capacity density of 8.1 MW km-2, the layout-integrated AEP is ~27% larger for a layout of 15 MW turbines than for 5 MW turbines.
+This difference is linked to the layout-integrated capacity factor being considerably larger when using taller, 15 MW turbines because of the increase of the wind resource with height (60%) and a lower rated wind speed (40%).
+The use of 15 MW turbines compensates ~37% of the wake losses recorded in the NREL8.1 simulation. - Under dominant wind directions with dense wind farm clustering, the wind resource is strongly reduced due to interfarm wakes.
+Assuming 15 MW turbines, the absolute reductions in the capacity factor at the upwind edge of wind farms range from 3% to 17% for a capacity density of 3.5 MW km-2 depending on the degree of clustering and the size of the upwind farms.
+For a capacity density of 8.1 MW km-2 this ranges from 5% to 30% and for 10 MW km-2 from 5% to 33%. - Assuming a projected, future wind farm layout with 15 MW turbines, increases of the capacity density of the wind farms lead to strong efficiency reductions.
+The layout-integrated capacity factor reduces from 51.8% for a 3.5 MW km-2 capacity density to 38.2% for a 10 MW km-2 capacity density, due to the intensification of intra- and inter-farm wake losses. - Wind farm wake effects play an important role for all considered atmospheric stability classes, even if the impact is a bit smaller for unstable conditions.
+Under strongly waked wind directions, the low capacity factors (20-30%) under stable conditions (R_B > 0.25), can be further reduced to well below 10%, thereby nearly completely halting the production of some of the simulated wind farms.
+Although these results are possibly impacted by the negative model bias that was found for stable stratification, it is expected that this large impact under stable conditions still holds.

-It is important to consider that these simulations within the wind farm do not consider subgrid-scale wake effects, but assume all the turbines in one grid cell operate at the same inflow wind speed.
-While this is generally not the case, it is difficult to quantify the net effect of this assumption on the parameterized momentum deficit, as the turbine-induced wind speed reductions are a non-linear function of the wind speed itself, with a maximum reduction at the rated wind speed.
-While Whereas comparisons between wind farm parametrizations have shown large variations in terms of modelled wind speed deficits inside and behind wind farms (Ali et al., 2023), validation efforts in several mesoscale models have indicated a very good performance of the Fitch WFP (Fischereit et al., 2021; van Stratum et al., 2022; Ali et al., 2023).
-Nonetheless, the use of other WFP schemes might significantly alter the magnitudes presented here, more so due to the large clusters and large wind

-535 farms included in the considered layout which can even lead to wake losses for background wind speeds well above rated.
+Whereas comparisons between wind farm parametrizations have shown large variations in terms of modelled wind speed deficits inside and behind wind farms (Ali et al., 2023), validation efforts in several mesoscale models have indicated a very good performance of the Fitch WFP (Fischereit et al., 2021; van Stratum et al., 2022; Ali et al., 2023).
+Nonetheless, the use of other WFP schemes might significantly alter the magnitudes presented here, more so due to the large clusters and large wind farms included in the considered layout which can even lead to wake losses for background wind speeds well above rated.
 Hence, further benchmarking studies of WFP's for a range of atmospheric conditions and validation data could help in further reducing this WFP-related uncertainty.
 An additional complication here is that this study includes wind farms of non-existent sizes for which validations simply do not exist.

-Even if the mesoscale wind farm parametrization approach has limitations, these modelling studies provide valuable information for the efficient deployment and operation of offshore wind infrastructure, more so because elimate mesoscale models can consider the climatic variability of wake effects, for large regions.
+Even if the mesoscale wind farm parametrization approach has limitations, these modelling studies provide valuable information for the efficient deployment and operation of offshore wind infrastructure, more so because mesoscale models can consider the climatic variability of wake effects, for large regions.
 This study demonstrated the potential of this modelling approach to explore a large variety of wind farm characteristics and layouts in a climatic context, which can aid in a more efficient expansion of the offshore infrastructure.